 Key Considerations for Deciding Between Extended Development Team and Dedicated Development Team Model

+Along with the specific business stages, several factors also influence the decision to select the right engagement models.
 By thoroughly exploring the factors below, businesses can identify which model aligns with their strategic priorities, technical capabilities, and organizational constraints.

 Project Goal & Scope

 When it comes to clear goals, both team types can be effective.
 A clear scope helps align the team with the business objectives.
+Therefore, it is essential to clear the project goal beforehand.

 Technical Leadership